-- · All of its facilities has to be considered performing - The probation period of two years has passed from the date the forborne contract was considered performing - Regular payments of more than an insignificant amount of principal or interest have been made during at least half of the probation period - The customer does not have any contract that is more than 30 days past due.
+- All of its facilities has to be considered performing; - The probation period of two years has passed from the date the forborne contract was considered performing; - Regular payments of more than an insignificant amount of principal or interest have been made during at least half of the probation period; - The customer does not have any contract that is more than 30 days past due.

-If modifications are substantial, the loan is derecognised, as explained in note 4.4.4.
+If modifications are substantial, the loan is derecognised, as explained in Note 4.6 (iii).